meet7358/meet7358/README.md

 - 👋 Hi, I’m @meet7358
 - 👀 I’m interested in learning new skills
-- 🌱 I’m currently learning web development
+- 🌱 I’m currently Data Science
+-

 <!---
 meet7358/meet7358 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.